lainwir3d/Zik_Manager/README.md

 # Disclaimer

-This has been unmaintained for some time, and is likely to remain so because very few people use Zik nowadays.
+This has been unmaintained for some years, and is likely to remain so because very few people use Zik nowadays.
+Source code is quite ugly, sorry about that.

 # Features supported